crhall-writing/crhall-writing.github.io/_poems/insomnia.md

 the clock’s ticking
 and I’m an expert at wasting time
 but I love every minute I waste
-I don’t thin I have to feel guilty for it anymore
+I don’t think I have to feel guilty for it anymore